jurakovic/Comets/README.md

 ## Features

-- Calculate ephemeris
+- Ephemeris calculation
-- Plot graph with visual magnitude or distance to Sun or Earth
+- Graph of visual magnitude or distance to Sun or Earth
 - *3D* Orbit Viewer
-- Orbital elements converter (all [MPC](https://www.minorplanetcenter.net/iau/Ephemerides/Comets/SoftwareComets.html) formats supported, and some more)
+- Orbital elements converter (all [MPC](https://www.minorplanetcenter.net/iau/Ephemerides/Comets/SoftwareComets.html) listed formats supported, and some more)
 - Dark theme

 ## Credits